musiwei/user-invitation/README.md

         ],
         'send_invitation' => [
-            'email.required' => 'Please enter the email address you would like to send the invitation to. ', 'email.unique'   => 'The email address you entered has already been registered. ', ],
+            'email.required' => 'Please enter the email address you would like to send the invitation to. ', 'email.email'    => 'Please enter a valid email address. ', 'email.unique'   => 'The email address you entered has already been registered. ', 'roles.required' => 'A role must be assigned. ', ],
     ],